xinjiehh/Frogger-Refactoring-COMP2042_CW_LimXinJieh/Frogger/README.md

 - Alternatively, interested classes can use predefined methods to add listeners to fields.
 See `addLifeListener()` and `addScoreListener()` in `PlayerAvatar`.

 ### SRP and Singleton
 Following SRP, `util` classes such as `AudioPlayer` and `HighScoreFile` are introduced.
-The `util` classes and some `Controller` classes are also Singletons because only one instance is needed per JVM and it must be accessible by other classes at a well-known access point.
+Some `util` and `Controller` classes are also Singletons because only one instance is needed per JVM and it must be accessible by other classes at a well-known access point.

 ### Template Original `Actor` is refactored to be extended by `PlayerAvatar` and `NPC`.
 Template pattern is used to increase code reusability, decrease redundancy.
 We can easily make different: